BracketSpace/Notification/readme.txt

 * [Fixed]: Namespace issue for PHP < 5.3
 * [Fixed]: Constant notification on post edit.
 Thanks to @pehbeh
 * [Changed]: Allow for merge tags empty values.
 Thanks to kokoq
+* [Added]: Admin notice: beg for a review.
+It will display only if there's at least one notification set, on the Notification plugin screens and can be dismissed easly.

 = 1.3.1 =
 * [Fixed]: Error with "Can't use function return value in write context" in empty() function.
 Thanks to Błażej Zabłotny